guava-mc/SER222_SuppMats/SymbolTables/README.md

 # README SymbolTablesDemo

-This demo is meant as supplementary material to be viewed following completion of the Symbol Table Module in SER222 and is in relation to this review lecture: https://youtu.be/O0vRXFCizPE
+This demo is meant as supplementary material to be viewed following completion of the Symbol Table Module in SER222 and is in relation to this review lecture: [[SER222] Exam 2: Symbol Tables Review - Tracing, Analysis, and Practice Exam Answers](https://youtu.be/O0vRXFCizPE)

 Get SymbolTablesDemo.java or import the SymbolTables project to explore symbol tables, HashMap, and more!